gibanguyen/block/README.md

 # BLOCK
-This project is built in MERN stack.
+This project is built in the MERN stack.